ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

+156. You create an Azure Databricks workspace and a linked Azure Machine Learning workspace.

+      a) By the following code a resource group and Azure Machine Learning workspace will be created?

+     	ws = Workspace.get(name="myworkspace",
+     					subscription_id='<azure-subscription-id>',
+     					resource_group='myresourcegroup')

-156. ### The Workspace.get method loads an existing workspace without using configuration files. ws = Workspace.get(name="myworkspace", subscription_id='<azure-subscription-id>', resource_group='myresourcegroup')
+      No, The Workspace.get method loads an existing workspace without using configuration files.

+     b) An azure Databricks experiment will be tracked only in the Azure Machine Learning Workspace?
+         Yes.
 MLflow Tracking with Azure Machine Learning lets you store the logged metrics and artifacts from your local runs into your Azure Machine
      	Learning workspace.
      	The get_mlflow_tracking_uri() method assigns a unique tracking URI address to the workspace, ws, and set_tracking_uri() points the MLflow tracking URI to that address.
+     c) The epoch loss metric is set to be tracked?
+     	Yes.
 In Deep Learning, epoch means the total dataset is passed forward and backward in a neural network once.

 157. ### You must specify a value for the ParallelRunConfig compute_target setting of the pipeline step